 He then went on to work on games such as Tenchu II (PS1), Star Wars: Demolition (PS1), Toy Story 2 (DC PAL), Star Trek: Invasion (PS1), Toy Story Racer (GBC), Disney's The Lion King: Simba's Mighty Adventure (PS1), Road Champs: BXS Stunt Racing (GBC), and Matt Hoffman's Pro BMX (PS1).

 Being part of the other side of the industry, that is, the media, gave him a unique perspective on the business side and the different challenges developers face in the industry today.
-He met Dave Halverson and Brady Fietcher through mutual friends, as well as attended the unveilings of the Microsoft XBOX and the Nintendo GameCube at their respective Press Conferences.
+Currently, he is the host of the Backlog Battle Podcast and YouTube channel.